 A bad wheel alignment will wear down ball joints faster overloading the ball joint.
 Tires are not the problem.
 Your leveling kit should not pull the truck in any way, even if it is not properly aligned.
 The angle at which your tires hit the surface (camber) has no effect on the direction they point (toe end).

 A truck leveling kit won’t invalidate your warranty (most won’t but check with yours to be 100%).
 They refuse aftermarket parts operation and anything that has failed due to aftermarket parts installation.
 If something fails or wears out prematurely in your front suspension, it is within their rights not to cover it under warranty.

-What about spacer lifts?
-Are spacer lifts bad to use on your truck?
 In downward movements, the ball joints can wear or break.
 Prolonged downward motion can cause your CV shafts to stretch and wear out faster than expected or break down when driving off-road.